14

 FYI, larger rollers are preferred because they have a larger surface contact area with the belt- this makes for smoother operation, but also prolongs the life of both the belt and the rollers.

-Combining the powerful motor with the large rollers makes for a smooth feel.
-It will also significantly prolong the life of all the moving parts.
+Combining the powerful motor with the large rollers makes for a smooth feel, but it’ll also help significantly prolong the life of all the moving parts.

 For added comfort, Sole also uses a thicker than normal belt – their 2-ply belts are known for feeling more comfortable, lasting longer, and for reducing belt stretching.